JonathanDeLeon/WWU-CS/lab02/README.md

 A network test is there to confirm you make a good cable.

+## Network Cabling Tutorial

+[CNet](https://www.cnet.com/how-to/how-to-make-your-own-ethernet-cable/) has a nice walkthrough on how to create cables.

 ## Requirements

 * Create two 1' cables (per student).